 Best Dry Sauna Temperature and Humidity for Comfort and Health

 In a traditional dry sauna, the temperature and humidity levels interact and influence each other directly.
-Both can be increased by splashing water on the rocks, creating steam, or löylyä – an essential for a true Finnish sauna experience.Â
+Both can be increased by splashing water on the rocks, creating steam, or löyly – an essential flow of heat and humidity for ideal sauna conditions.

-But how hot should a sauna be?
-What’s the best humidity level for an authentic Finnish sauna?
 We recommend the ‘Rule of 200’ to determine the perfect balance of heat and humidity for a comfortable sauna experience with all the health benefits.

 Ideal Temperature For a Sauna – Use the Rule of 200

-The “Rule of 200” says the sweet spot for most people is when the Temperature and Relative Humidity equals 200 degrees fahrenheit.
-The theory rests on the idea that a bathers comfort is a function of temperature and humidity.
+The “Rule of 200” says the sweet spot for most people is when the Temperature and Relative Humidity equals 200 degrees Fahrenheit.
+The theory rests on the idea that a bather’s comfort is a function of temperature and humidity.

 So if the temperature is 165 F, there could be up to 35% humidity before some sauna users feel uncomfortable.
 As the temperature rises, the humidity should go down, which will happen naturally.